Safeguarding Policy

 1. Policy Statement

-We believe all children and vulnerable adults have the right to be protected from harm and to grow, learn, and thrive in a safe environment.
+Rock City Academy has a zero-tolerance approach to abuse, neglect, exploitation, or discrimination.
+All children and vulnerable adults have the right to be protected and to thrive in a safe environment.

 2. Scope of Policy